Brian Laundrie’s notebook revealed months after murder of Gabby Petito - NewsBreak

 No other individuals other than Laundrie were directly involved in Petito’s death, the FBI’s investigation found.

 On Sept.
 12, 2021, the FBI opened its investigation into Petito’s disappearance.
-A week later, Petito’s remains were found in the Grand Teton National Park where she and Laundrie had last been seen together.
+A week later, Petito’s remains were found at the Spread Creek Dispersed Camping Area where she and Laundrie had last been seen together.

 Petito’s cause of death was determined by the Teton County Coroner’s Office to be manual strangulation and blunt-force injuries to her head and neck.